Wesleyan-Media-Project/fb_agg_reports_import/README.md

 An individual record contains the following fields:
 * page name - text string with the current name of the page.
 Page names can be changed by owners.
 When an owner deletes their page, the report will contain a null string instead of the page name.
 * page id - a numeric id, uniquely identifying a page.
 This id does not change.
 * disclaimer, also known as "funding entity" or "paid for by".
 This is a text field that identifies the organization that paid for the specific ad.
 Providing this field is mandatory and in the past, when some advertisers did not provide it, their ads were taken down.
-The "paid for by" string is a requirement linked to the Federal Election Commission (FEC) rules.
+The "paid for by" string is a requirement of Federal Election Commission (FEC) rules.
 * amount spent.
 The amount of money the specific page+funding_entity spent on the platform within the reporting time period.
 If the amount is less than 100 US dollars, the report will say "<= 100"
 * number of ads - total number of ads run on the platform by the specific page+funding_entity